fiskaltrust/portal-manual-doc/doc/handbook-general/shop.md

 ### Shipping Notes

-For hardware orders, the delivery notes are displayed under the menu item "Shipping notes".
+For hardware orders, the delivery notes are displayed under the menu item _Shipping notes_.
 Shipment tracking is possible via [https://gls-group.eu/AT/de/paket-verfolgen](https://gls-group.eu/AT/de/paket-verfolgen).

 ### Buy a package in shop or use a template<a name="buy-package-in-shop-or-use-a-template"></a>